skienzmatishun/rippreport/content/p/first-congressional-district/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Ahead of the July 14th runoff for Alabama's 1st Congressional District, we detail how the Catalyst machine backed Bill Hightower to seize federal influence.
+  Out-of-state PACs and Washington insiders flooded the district with dark money to prop up Hightower as their puppet against Jerry Carl.
+Voters face a critical choice between sending a local business leader to Congress or empowering political bosses.
 ---
 This is a very important election and the sparks are flying but when the dust settles it is clear that one major distinction stands out in the race CATALYST.